mediacloud/story-indexer/doc/elasticsearch/elasticsearch_reindex.md

 ##### Rethrotting During Reindex

-Based on the clusture monitoring stats, you can adjust the throttling dynamically using the _rethrottle API.
-This allows us to manage the load to our clusture.
+Based on the cluster monitoring stats, you can adjust the throttling dynamically using the _rethrottle API.
+This allows us to manage the load to our cluster.

 ```
 POST _reindex/<task_id>/_rethrottle?requests_per_second=10